 Which fridge-freezer should I buy?

 We spoke to Sophie Beckett-Smith, fridge-freezer expert at AO.
-She suggested taking the following steps before buying a new fridge-freezer, “The first step is to assess your needs: ask yourself what you did and didn’t like about your old appliance and if it met your requirements sufficiently."
+She suggested taking the following steps before buying a new fridge-freezer: "The first step is to assess your needs: ask yourself what you did and didn’t like about your old appliance and if it met your requirements sufficiently."

 "This could entail looking at how your lifestyle needs are met.
-If you eat a lot of fresh food, then you will need larger fridge spaces.
+If you eat a lot of fresh food, you will need larger fridge spaces.
 If you prefer to batch cook or need quick meals, bigger freezer space could be needed.
-If you like to entertain, a model with a water dispenser or lots of bottle storage is more ideal.”
+If you like to entertain, a model with a water dispenser or lots of bottle storage is more ideal."

 Additionally, we suggest thinking about the following four factors before buying: